February is a busy month in the mail calendar, and we can’t wait for it to start! Are you ready?

 That’s it!
 The challenge started back in 2012, after American writer Mary Robinette Kowal decided it was time for a break from the internet.
 She spent a month offline, and asked her friends to communicate with her through letters.
 The results were relaxing and intimate, so she decided to invite others to join, sparking a yearly flurry of correspondence.

-If you’re planning to join this year, you’re welcome to share your progress with us on this forum topic.
+If you’re planning to join this year, you’re welcome to share your progress with other participants on this forum topic.

 Another happy mail-related event coming up is Mail Carrier Appreciation Day, which happens every year on February 4th.
 This is the day to celebrate our trusty mail carriers, who make it possible for this hobby to exist by delivering all our postcards!

-The date falls on a Thursday this year, so make sure to prepare something nice for your mail carrier and give them a smile — for instance, pour your gratitude into a thank you note that you’ll deliver (or affix to your mailbox) for them to discover on their rounds.
+The date falls on a Sunday this year, so be sure to prepare something nice for your mail carrier the day before — for instance, pour your gratitude into a thank you note that you’ll deliver (or affix to your mailbox) for them to discover on their rounds.
 I’m sure it’ll be the highlight of their

 If you can, take a photo of what you did to celebrate this special day, and share a link to it in the comments! 😊